 Based on A Christmas Carol, Adventure Theatre Musical Theater Center presents Tiny Tim's Christmas Carol.
 Tiny Tim longs to have his father home on Christmas day, but mean old Mr. Scrooge won't give Bob Crachit the day off!
 There must be a way to change Scrooge's mind.

 November 15: Fountain Plaza at Downtown Silver Spring at 6pm.
-Karl Unnasch, an internationally acclaimed public and architectural artist, will create a 35' tree comprised of chimes, bells, pinwheels and robbons for the 3rd aannual Re-Imagining the Holidays' public art installation named Silver Symphony.
+Karl Unnasch, an internationally acclaimed public and architectural artist, will create a 35' tree comprised of chimes, bells, pinwheels and ribbons named Silver Symphony.
 The interactive installation will be alive with sound and motion and allow guests to 'play' the tree through a series of levers.

 November 21: RIO Washingtonian, Gaithersburg at 5pm.
-Santa and Mrs. Clause will make a grand entrance, there will be musical, strolling entertainment including Sugar plum fairies and elves, carriage rides, giveaways, and samples from restaurants and shops.
+Santa and Mrs. Clause with music, strolling entertainment including Sugar plum fairies and elves, carriage rides, giveaways, and samples from restaurants and shops.

 Nov 16 - Dec 2

 Sandy Spring Museum offers performances by six area residents who share their personal intriguing stories including of yesteryear of those who took great risk in helping others traveling on the underground railroad during the Civil War.
 Performance include music, songs and poetry followed by a discussion led by Ms. Lynn, producer and director of the Heritage Theatre Artists' Consortium.

 Sunday, November 16 at the Sandy Spring Freinds School at 5pm

 Tuesday, December 2 at Olney Library at 7pm